Sandy Spring Friends School

 Photo of one of the bowls for Empty Bowl 2018

 Each bowl created for the Empty Bowl dinner has a special story behind it.
-See the Empty Bowl blog to read some of the wonderful stories accompanying some truly inspiring bowls made by SSFS students, parents, alumni, and friends!
+Visit the Empty Bowl blog to read wonderful stories of some of the inspiring bowls created by SSFS students, parents, alums, and friends!

 In 1990, the Empty Bowl Project was conceptualized by John Harton, an art teacher from Michigan, as a way to help his students creatively support a food drive.
-He had his class make ceramic bowls and invited the community to come have a simple dinner, with food donated by local restaurants.
-From there, the idea was born.
+He had his class make ceramic bowls and invited the community to come have a simple dinner, with food donated by local restaurants—and the project was born.
 Those first diners did not even know that they were going to take home the bowl that they had just used for soup, as a reminder of all the empty bowls that still need filling, every night, around the world.

 This concept began a movement and now there are Empty Bowl events held around the world.
-While each is unique, they share a common purpose and that is to raise awareness about the acute problem of hunger worldwide.
+While each bowl is unique, they share a common purpose: to raise awareness about the acute problem of worldwide hunger.